Defenses – Seminars

 atom interactions limit the sensitivity of the local force sensor without limiting its accuracy.

-7 October 2016 (Paris) - Thesis defense of Clément COURVOISIER "Condensat de Bose-Einstein par refroidissement évaporatif dans un piège dipolaire pour la métrologie par interférométrie atomique"
+7 Octobre 2016 (Paris) - Thesis defense of Clément COURVOISIER "Condensat de Bose-Einstein par refroidissement évaporatif dans un piège dipolaire pour la métrologie par interférométrie atomique"

 Defense on Friday, 7 of October 2016 at 14:00 at UPMC – 4 Place Jussieu – 75005 Paris